MrMoose/CloudConnector/README.md

 CloudConnector is a plugin for the
 [Unreal Engine](https://www.unrealengine.com/) which
-implements elementary cloud native connectivity functions for use within C++ Unreal Engine projects.
+implements elementary cloud native connectivity functions for use within C++ Unreal Engine 4 projects.
 Primary use case are remote rendering cases in industry contexts.
-To this end, it focuses on logging, tracing and monitoring as well as storage access capabilities and message retrieval.
+It focuses on logging, tracing and monitoring as well as storage access capabilities and message retrieval.
 CloudConnector hides the actual cloud implementation behind an abstracted common interface and aims for easy deployment on AWS or Google Cloud with little or no code changes.

 Using it you can:
-* Receive messages from SQS or Pubsub
+* Receive messages from SQS or Google Pubsub
-* Upload data into buckets on S3 or Storage
+* Upload data into buckets on S3 or Google Storage
 * Log to CloudWatch
-* Write performance traces to XRay or Tracing (only XRay implemented now)
+* Write performance traces to XRay

-This is work in progress, there are no releases yet.

 It only supports Win64 as of now.
 Other platforms are not planned.
 If you are interested in any other, contact [MrMoose](https://github.com/MrMoose).

+Supported Engine version:
+* 4.26

 ## Usage